abhirup-roy/fl-bond-no-cfdem/README.md

-# CFDEM Fluidised Bed Cases 🫧
+# Fluidisation-Based Bond Number Calculation 🫧

 This repository allows users to test the validity of Bond Number of simulations with previous models - using the humble fluidised bed.
 This is part of [publication pending].
 Contained in this repo the CFDEM code (written by of Hanqiao Che and adapted by myself) for carrying out a fluidised bed CFDEM simulation, as well as a Python pre/post-processing package for the simulation.